pjfontillas/dutchman/README.md

 ### Homer

+> Yaar!
+Twas a moonless night, dark as pitch, when out of the mist came a
+> beast more stomach than man.
-Homer is a simple python application that endlessly consumes shrimp from the buffet.
+> Homer is a simple python application that endlessly consumes shrimp from the buffet.
 To start him going:

 1. Open another SSH session with `vagrant ssh`.
 1. In this session, start the Homer program with these commands: